AndysTMC/Track-Your-Attendance/README.md

 ## Contributing

 We welcome contributions from the community.
 Please read our [contributing guidelines](CONTRIBUTING.md) and [code of conduct](CODE_OF_CONDUCT.md) before getting started.

+## Disclaimer

+**Legal & Ethical Compliance:**

+This project is developed in full compliance with all applicable legal standards.
+Before using the application, users are required to accept our comprehensive **[Terms of Use](TERMS_OF_USE.md)** and **[Privacy Policy](PRIVACY_POLICY.md)**, which clearly outline the rules and conditions of service.
+By agreeing, users acknowledge and consent to these terms.

+**Purpose & Ethical Stance:**

+This application is intended solely to provide SRMAP students with an efficient tool for managing their attendance.
+It is designed to enhance student productivity and organization, and is not intended to violate or circumvent any policies set by SRM-AP.
+We are committed to ethical data handling practices and only collect and utilize data for purposes explicitly outlined in our Terms of Use and Privacy Policy.

+**User Choice & Responsibility:**

+Use of this application is entirely voluntary.
+Users are never required to use this tool.
+We provide it as a beneficial resource to aid students in effectively managing their academic schedules.
+By choosing to use this application, users acknowledge and agree to the Terms of Use and Privacy Policy.

+## Contact

+For any inquiries or concerns, please reach out to us via the [TYA Support Discord server](https://discord.gg/RDC3bZbZKc).